What Size Hook for Porgy Fishing?

 A simple rig setup can catch plenty of porgies.

-Hook Size Basics
+Simple Porgy Hook Size Guide

 When to Size Down